zitro/icebreakers-homepage-html-lab-abp-11-17/README.md

-# The IceBreakers Homepage HTML
+# The Icebreakers Homepage HTML

 ## Objectives

-1. Code an `h1` tag in `index.html`
-2. Make the inner text of the `h1` Hello, World!
+1. Create a complete page of well-structured HTML!

 ## Instructions

 Open `index.html` in your text editor.
-Add an `h1` tag with the inner text of `Hello, World!` anywhere in the file.
+You'll see the code that we wrote in the previous lab.
+In this lab, you're tasked with fleshing out the `body` of the HTML document with some awesome content, completing the static homepage we've been working on as a template for our forthcoming Icebreakers app.

+Inside the `body` tags and below the `header` section, create a new `main` section that will house all of the primary content for our homepage.
+Within the new `main` tags, nest a pair of `div` elements.
+The first `div` element should contain an `h1` with some text you'd like to use as the main heading on the page.
+Below the `h1`, add a `p`(aragraph) element with some text describing the site.
+For all of these content elements you're adding, the content doesn't matter.
+Be creative!
+The tests will only be checking that the correct elements exist in the correct places.

+The second `div` element should contain two `h4` elements and two `p` elements.
+The `p` elements should each contain a single `a` element with an `href` that points to `#` (which we're using as a placeholder since we haven't yet created any other pages that we'd want our links to point at).

+Finally, beneath the closing `main` tag but still within the `body`, create a `footer` element that contains a `p` element.

 You can run the tests with this lab via `learn`.
-Read the error messages in your tests, they contain hints!
+Make sure you save the file before running the test suite.
+Failing tests will provide helpful error messages that you can use to debug your code — read them closely for hints!

 ## Viewing your work in the browser